haarcuba/testix/docs/index.rst

 * setup our expectations (these are the ``s.sock.*`` lines)
 * enforce our expectations (this is done by the ``with`` statement)

 Want to know more?
-Read the Tutorial.
+Read the :doc:tutorial.

 Advantages
 ----------